jcoenraadts/airflow-rest-api-plugin/README.md

 # Airflow REST API Plugin

+### Fork
+This code was forked from [teamclairvoyant](https://github.com/teamclairvoyant/airflow-rest-api-plugin) and converted to Python3.

 ### Description

 A plugin for Apache Airflow (https://github.com/apache/incubator-airflow) that exposes REST endpoints for the Command Line Interfaces listed in the airflow documentation: